AnonymousSEMA/PFV/README.md

 Be aware that if you set loss > 0, the first initial packet might be lost and the experiment will not start.

-NOTE: With that, the experiments took about 2min.
+NOTE: With that, the experiments take about 2min.
 (Compilation time of C++ binaries includes)

 ## :wrench: Installation